Allowable Company Expenses in Bangladesh

 Section 47

-If used to acquire a capital asset, interest incurred before the asset is put to use must be capitalized.
+Note: If the loan is used to acquire a new capital asset, the interest incurred before that asset is commercially put to use must be capitalized rather than expensed.

 10. CSR & Donations